- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Let Nicole Blank Becker, a Criminal Defense Attorney Who Handles Sex Crimes Only, Help You with Your Case Today

-Sex crimes charges can have a lasting impact on an individual, and the situation becomes even worse if convicted.
+Sex crime charges can have a lasting impact on an individual, and the situation becomes even worse if convicted.

 Besides the penalties outlined under the law, a convicted offender will have to deal with a damaged reputation and other consequences that follow it.